snapshot-labs/snapshot-strategies/src/validations/arbitrum/README.md

 This validation module check the number of basis points (bps, i.e. 0.01%) of vote a delegate control, which is used to enforce the 0.01% snapshot proposer requirement specified in [The Constitution of the Arbitrum DAO](https://docs.arbitrum.foundation/dao-constitution).

-Arbitrum use an EXCLUDE_ADDRESS (0x00000000000000000000000000000000000A4B86) to mark non-votable tokens, tokens delegated to the EXCLUDE_ADDRESS will be excluded from votable supply.
+Arbitrum uses an EXCLUDE_ADDRESS (0x00000000000000000000000000000000000A4B86) to mark non-votable tokens, tokens delegated to the EXCLUDE_ADDRESS will be excluded from votable supply.

 You should use this validation module with erc20-votes strategy configured with the same token address and decimals.